arjunarunasalam/arjunarunasalam.github.io/_pages/teaching.md

 </script>

 I have worked as a graduated teaching assistant for 5 semesters, teaching both computer science and non-computer science students.
-I was awarded the "Graduate Teaching Award" in October 2023 for my services
+I was awarded the "Graduate Teaching Award" in October 2023 for my services.

 Classes
 --------
-**Greater Issues in Security**, CS 390 (Fall '23)  <br>
+**Greater Issues in Security**, CS 390 (Spring '24)  <br>
 **Greater Issues in Security**, CS 390 (Fall '23)  <br>
 **Programming With Multimedia Objects**, CS 177 (Fall '20) <br> **Programming With Multimedia Objects**, CS 177 (Summer '21) <br>